 The dietitian at my local hospital is telling the diners that a glass of V-8 juice is the equivalent of having a serving of 8 vegetables.
 True?

 Such a claim is not true at all.
-4 ounces of a vegetable juice cocktail like V8 is about the equivalent of a serving of vegetables.
+4 ounces of a vegetable juice cocktail like V8 might be the equivalent of ONE serving of vegetables.

 Even if the glass were large - say 16 ounces - that would only be 4 servings.

 I am not a big fan of drinking juice instead of eating veggies or fruit.
-Such products as V8 are highly processed and you're better off eating 4 servings of fresh vegetables than drinking a large glass of juice.
-Having a tomato as one serving has as much fiber as 8 ounces of V8 for instance.
+Products like V8 are highly processed and you're better off eating 4 servings of fresh vegetables than drinking a large glass of juice.

-The other major issue is that V8 contains a lot of added salt that most folks don't need.
+V8 also contains a lot of added salt that most folks don't need.

 Stick to fresh veggies.